2021 SPRING LEGISLATIVE SESSION SUMMARY

 Lead Service Line Replacement Mandate

 HB 3739 (Representative Robinson, Jr., D-Chicago/Senator Bush, D-Grayslake) requires the Illinois Environmental Protection Agency (IEPA) to establish procedures for a lead in drinking water protection fee to be collected by all community water suppliers.
 The bill would require the owner or operator of each community water supply to perform specified activities.
 It would also create the Lead Service Line Replacement Advisory Board within the Agency to perform specified duties as well as establish the Lead Service Line Replacement Fund to be used to finance and administer programs and activities specified under the amendatory provisions.
 Within one year after the effective date, IEPA must design rules for a program for the purpose of administering lead service line replacement funds.
-The bill was approved by both chambers and will next be considered by the Governor.
+The bill was approved by both chambers.

 Obtaining Outside Legal Counsel When State's Attorney Has Conflict of Interest

 SB 2520 (Senator Rose, R-Champaign/Representative Caulkins, R-Decatur) permits a court or an interested person to file a petition asserting the state's attorney has a conflict of interest involving a cause, proceeding or other matter (civil or criminal).
 If the court finds a conflict of interest exists, it may appoint a competent attorney to prosecute or defend the cause, proceeding or other matter.
-The bill was approved by both chambers and will next be considered by the Governor.
+The bill was approved by both chambers.
 ISACo supports the bill.

 Opioid Settlement Litigation